openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/prefrontalCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Prefrontal cortex' is a regional part of brain.
-It is part of the frontal cortex.
+   :definition: Is a regional part of brain.
+Is part of the frontal cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000451) ('is_a' and 'relationship')]
-   :description: The anterior part of the frontal lobes of the brain, lying in front of the motor and premotor areas.This brain region has been implicated in planning complex cognitive behaviors, personality expression, decision making and moderating correct social behavior.
-The basic activity of this brain region is considered to be orchestration of thoughts and actions in accordance with internal goals.The most typical psychological term for functions carried out by the pre-frontal cortex area is executive function.
-Executive function relates to abilities to differentiate among conflicting thoughts, determine good and bad, better and best, same and different, future consequences of current activities, working toward a defined goal, prediction of outcomes, expectation based on actions, and social "control" (the ability to suppress urges that, if not suppressed, could lead to socially-unacceptable outcomes).Many authors have indicated an integral link between a person's personality and the functions of the prefrontal cortex. - definition adapted from Wikipedia
+   :description: The anterior part of the frontal lobes of the brain, lying in front of the motor and premotor areas.
+This brain region has been implicated in pl. ing complex cognitive behaviors, personality expression, decision making and moderating correct social behavior.
+The basic activity of this brain region is considered to be orchestration of thoughts and actions in accordance with internal goals.
+The most typical psychological term for functions carried out by the pre-frontal cortex area is executive function.
+Executive function relates to abilities to differentiate among conflicting thoughts, determine good and bad, better and best, same and different, future consequences of current activities, working toward a defined goal, prediction of outcomes, expectation based on actions, and social 'control' (the ability to suppress urges that, if not suppressed, could lead to socially-unacceptable outcomes).
+Many authors have indicated an integral link between a person's personality and the functions of the prefrontal cortex. - definition adapted from Wikipedia. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000451)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109209
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0000451#prefrontal-cortex-1
    :name: prefrontal cortex